troy236/SonicSuperstars-Mods/README.md

 # Emerald Powers Boss
 Stops the game turning off/deselecting your Emerald Power when entering a Boss Arena/beating the boss.

+This also works in some other locations such as the DRILL sections in Golden Carnival Act 1.

+This does not prevent the game removing your Emerald Power when hit by a enemy

 # Emerald Powers Music
 Blocks the Emerald Power music.
 Modify `EmeraldMusicConfig.txt` to configure which Emerald Power sounds play